ronan-develop/spring-boot-course/README.md

   return theQuery.getResultList();
 }
 ```
-1. Add a new metho to DAO interface
+1. Add a new method to DAO interface

   ```java
   ...